project-gemmi/gemmi/docs/mol.rst

 occupancy and averaged position.
 B-factors are not changed.

 Function ``transform_to_assembly()`` changes all models in the given structure to assemblies.
-Then it merges duplicated atoms, removes connections (some connections may get invalidated by the transformation; to make it simpler, we remove them all) and removes the list of assemblies.
+Then it merges duplicated atoms, and removes the list of assemblies.
 The space group and unit cell are preserved.
 The choice of what is kept and what is removed is arbitrary, so this function may not be appropriate in all scenarios.